Coritiba

 Coritiba_Foot_Ball_Club

 Coritiba Foot Ball Club, commonly known as Coritiba and colloquially referred to as "Coxa", is a Brazilian football club from Curitiba, capital city of the Brazilian state of Paraná.
-Founded in 1909 by German immigrants, it is the oldest football club in the state.
+Founded in 1909 by German immigrants, it is the oldest football club and the club with most titles in the state.

 In June 2023, Treecorp Investimentos completed the purchase of 90% of the club's SAF, in a deal valued at 1.1 billion reais.